Atmospheric research on RSV Nuyina

 - an ‘automatic total sky imager’ (a camera) to calculate fractional cloud cover and sunshine duration.

-The upper and heli decks also have capacity to accommodate emerging and anticipated future research needs, including the launch and retrieval of Unmanned Aerial Vehicles and drones and tethered devices such as kites and balloons.
+The upper and heli decks also have capacity to accommodate emerging and anticipated future research needs, including the launch and retrieval of Uncrewed Aerial Vehicles and tethered devices such as kites and balloons.
 The upper deck has space for four 20 foot containers to house specialist laboratories and other equipment such as a LIDAR (light detection and ranging) instrument, used to study climate in the middle atmosphere (10–100km above).

 The weather radar is an X-band (3.2 cm), dual polarization, offset feed, Doppler weather radar designed to produce research quality data.
 It features a high-power, pulsed, magnetron transmitter, a digital IF processor, a 1-degree beam-width dual polarity antenna that is steered by a dual axis pedestal.
 It has a maximum range of 256 km.
 The weather radar data is provided to the science data management system (SDMS).